 For the purposes of the present document, the abbreviations given in TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in TR 21.905 [1].

+AAD Authenticated Additional Data

-AEAD Authenticated Encryption with Associated Data
+AEAD Authenticated Encryption with Associated Data (see RFC 5116 [6] for more details)

 AKA Authentication and Key Agreement